sumitbhagat1x/Coffee-Shop-Sales-project/README.md

 ...and many more insightful metrics!

 ## 📚 4.
 What I Learned:
-How to use Power Query Editor effectively
+1.How to use Power Query Editor effectively

-How to create Measures (to show values without looking at the charts)
+2.How to create Measures (to show values without looking at the charts)

-Additional tips like:
+3.Additional tips like:

-Preventing unwanted chart movement
+4.Preventing unwanted chart movement

-Setting up passwords for file security
+5.Setting up passwords for file security

-Improving dashboard usability
+6.Improving dashboard usability

 ### LINK OF THE PROJECT -https://github.com/sumitbhagat1x/Coffee-Shop-Sales-project/tree/main/Cofee_shop_sales-project-2